hyperledger/identus-docs/documentation/docs/quick-start.md

 <TabItem value="android" label="Android">

 In the demo application:
-1. Click Start agent
-2. On Contacts tab, click the floating button at the bottom right corner.
+1. On Contacts tab, click the floating button at the bottom right corner.
-3. On the dialog paste the invitation url that we generated into the PrismAgent connection section and click validate.
+2. On the dialog paste the invitation url that we generated into the PrismAgent connection section and click validate.
 ​
 The application will react when the connection is correctly established and show a message under messages.